Skip to main content

 Which company has more employees?

-DeepL has approximately 500-1000 employees, while Rasa has approximately 100-500.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+DeepL has about 500-1000 employees; Rasa has about 100-500.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are DeepL and Rasa competitors?